JulyIghor/QtBitcoinTrader/README.md

 ## Qt Bitcoin Trader

-This software helps you open and cancel Mt.Gox orders very fast.
-Real time data monitoring.
+This software helps you to open and to cancel Mt.Gox and BTC-E orders very fast with real time data monitoring.

 Developed on pure Qt, uses OpenSSL, AES 256 key and secret protection.

 I want to develop this Trader App so that it can be configured for any rule and strategy.
+If you want to help me, then donate Bitcoins to `1d6iMwjjNo8ZGYeJBZKXgcgVk9o7fXcjc`

-If you want to help me, than donate to `1d6iMwjjNo8ZGYeJBZKXgcgVk9o7fXcjc`
+For any questions please use contact form at http://qtopentrader.com Or send e-mail directly to julyighor@gmail.com

 Next ToDo:
 - Add realtime charts